 Delicious ramen noodle bowl with crispy pork belly and mushrooms

-Ramen noodles with pork belly
+Ramen noodles with mushrooms and pork belly

 - 500 ml stock 2 cups